tty-pt/7ways/README.md

 # linux-framebuffer

-Render an image directly to output using linux framebuffer.
+The purpose of this repo is to provide a simple way to render images directly to the Linux framebuffer.